 Roughly 11 years ago, I was a sophomore in high school.
 Like many high school students, I was struggling with the decision as to where I wanted to go to college.
-I was considering many different institutions((Including a pair of well-known schools in the Midwestern USA)), while comparing them to a local-ish public institution that I ended up attending.
+I was considering many different institutions1Including a pair of well-known schools in the Midwestern USA, while comparing them to a local-ish public institution that I ended up attending.
 The decision took me just over a year to make, and was heavily influenced by my desire to attend the same school as my high school sweetheart2Though I refused to admit this to myself or to her at the time, it was very much the truth..

 I did, however, think that I knew what I wanted to do with my life at that point in time.
 I was very convinced that I wanted to be a sports talk show host.
 My fascination with sports and my realization that I wasn’t good enough to play sports in college had finally merged the year prior, so I saw sports broadcasting as a way to stay close to the games I loved, while developing my own voice in the process.

 It wasn’t that far-fetched of an idea.
 Whenever I played sports video games, I’d turn down the volume and provide my own play-by-play and color commentary.
 When my brother, my cousins, and I played backyard football/kickball games, one of my cousins would dutifully keep statistics so that I could enter them in an Excel spreadsheet afterwards.
 I even did newspaper-style writeups of the games after the fact, much to the delight of my younger cousins, who were amused by seeing their names typed on a piece of paper in Courier font.